ARAM Events

 Description

-The ARAM Events endpoint provides programmatic access to enterprise audit logs and security events captured by Keeper's Advanced Reporting and Alerts Module (ARAM)arrow-up-right.
+The ARAM Events endpoint provides programmatic access to enterprise audit logs and security events captured by Keeper's Advanced Reporting and Alerts Module (ARAM).
 This endpoint enables administrators and security teams to retrieve, filter, and export audit event data for compliance monitoring, security analysis, and SIEM integration.

 ARAM captures over 200 distinct event types across the Keeper platform, including authentication events, administrative actions, record operations, sharing activities, and KeeperPAM privileged access events.
 The Audit Events endpoint exposes this data through a RESTful interface, allowing integration with custom applications, automation workflows, and third-party security tools.